JeanyDeVries/progressive-web-apps-2122/README.md

   (I installed nodemon as well just so it refreshes the page automatically)

 The second thing to do was setting the server up with the packages we have downloaded.
 A mistake I made was only using node.js for setting up the server.
 I realised  that I could set up my html very fast, but the css was a bit of a problem.
 I then asked for help and they said I needed to use express as well.
 This eventually made things a lot easier.
 But how did I get it to work?
 Well I first set up an app with the express method and made it listen to the port I wanted (you also need to import express using the require method).
 I then wanted to render the index.html.
 But after some searching I needed to translate the html to ejs.
+This made the use of the data a lot easier, because javascript can be added to the html elements.
 To find the ejs file I set the ejs to views with a pathname where it could find it.
 For the other files I said to find it in the public folder, where I transferred my files in.
 This is the code below:

   ```